 Science: It is thought it is the anthraquinones in the bark of cascara that are responsible for its cathartic activity (Sipple et al., 1934).
 The cathartic activity has been confirmed in experiments using rats (Lish et al., 1958).
 One experiment on humans found significant improvements compared with placebo, although the experiment was placebo controlled, it was not double blinded (Greiner et al., 1957).

-Safety: The dried and aged bark (1 year or longer) of cascara is one of the safest natural laxatives known, but in larger doses will cause griping and further constipation.
+Safety: Cascara, in the correct form, is one of the safest natural laxatives known, but in larger doses will cause griping and further constipation.
 Pay attention to the defined dose range either here or from a well-qualified health care provider.
 Avoid use in pregnancy.

 Dosage: 1-10 drops per dose between 1-4 times daily (Wood, 2009).
 Aim to taper down slowly until it is either not needed or just 1 drop a day is required.
-Dr. Christopher recommended continuing treatment for several months to get long lasting benefits.
+Dr. Christopher recommended continuing treatment for several months to get long lasting benefits (Christopher, 1976).

 Research on models